PerfectGym/developer/content/api/overview/authentication.md

 ## <a name="prerequisites"></a>Prerequisites

+PerfectGym API can work in employee or end user mode.
+In employee mode API works on behalf of a club employee.
+In end user mode API works on behalf of a club member.

-Before accessing API, you need a special API user in your Perfect Gym instalation.
+To access API in employee mode, you need a special API user in your Perfect Gym instalation.
-Please [contact Perfect Gym](mailto:pomoc@perfectgym.com) and we will provide you user name and password used to authenticate your app with PerfectGYm API
+Please [contact Perfect Gym](mailto:pomoc@perfectgym.com) and we will provide you user name and password used to authenticate your app with PerfectGym API employee mode.

+To access API in end user mode, user needs to sign up for an end user account.
+After signing up for an end user account, user's credentials can be used to access API in end user mode.
+For details see [signing up for end user account][SignUpForEndUserAccount]

+Each method described in PerfectGym API documentation is marked as working in employee mode, end user mode or both.